 Throughout its existence years, CCILC has offered qualified technical support which allows member companies to develop their operations in China in a much more efficient, informed and secure way.
 It seeks to provide information of all kind, such as promoting business opportunities, delivering statistical data on imports and exports, or announcing the organization of fairs and exhibitions.
 The Chamber makes available legislation and regulation, organizes events and conferences, and promotes entrepreneurial networking between both countries.
 It prepares market studies and other research, provides support in visits of official delegations (and business delegations), provides interpretation and translation services, and cooperates in working with legal, fiscal and commercial consulting.

-In 1976, a group of Portuguese businessmen and industrialists (including Tenente Coronel Ferreira da Cunha, António Nolasco, Rogério de Matos and Henrique de Jesus e Azevedo Botelho), started endeavors in order to create a Portuguese Chinese Chamber of Commerce and Industry, with the goals of facilitating and boosting economic relations between Portugal and the Popular Republic of China.
+In 1976, a group of Portuguese businessmen and industrialists (including Tenente Coronel Ferreira da Cunha, António Nolasco, Rogério de Matos and Henrique de Jesus e Azevedo Botelho), started endeavors in order to create a Portugal-China Chamber of Commerce and Industry, with the goals of facilitating and boosting economic relations between Portugal and the Popular Republic of China.

 Informal contacts were established with the Chinese authorities, which were only possible with the support of the Portugal-China Friendship Association and the initiative of Mr. Manuel Bulhosa and Mr. Silas Chou.
 In January 1977, after an agreement in principle by the Chinese authorities, the Portuguese authorities accepted and cherished the initiative, through the Prime Minister’s and the Minister of Foreign Trade’s cabinets.